Garrett-Tobin/CSC325ClassProject/user_personas/README.md

 Each persona includes key details such as demographics, technical proficiency, pain points, and use cases relevant to the project.
 Developers can reference these personas to create a more user-centric experience.

+### Usage
+Software developers and other project stakeholders can refer to these personas throughout the development process.
+Here are a few ways to utilize the personas:
+- `Feature Design:` Aligning feature design with the perosnas' goals and needs.
+- `user testing: ` Creating test scenarios based on the personas' behaviors and pain points.
+- `Prioritization:` Prioritizing development tasks that address the most critical needs and chalenges of the personas.

+By incorporating user personas into our workflow, we aim to build a project that truly resonates with out users and delivers exceptional value.